nathanleclaire/blog/source/_posts/2013-10-27-5-cool-unix-hacks-for-fun-and-productivity.markdown

 $ echo "Whoops we just committed unrelated stuff.
 Not very modular of us."
 ```

-The `-p` flag for `git add` comes in ridiculously useful in these kinds of cases.
-This tells `git add` that we want to do a _partial_ add of the file, and we're presented with a nice interative menu which allows us to specify with a lovely amount of detail how much
+The `-p` (standing for partial) flag for `git add` is ridiculously useful for these kinds of cases.
+This tells `git add` that we want to do a _partial_ add of the file, and we're presented with a nice interative menu which allows us to specify with a lovely amount of detail exactly which parts of the file we want to stage.  `git` splits the changes into hunks automatically, which you can approve or reject with `y` or `n` respectively, or use `s` to split up into finer grained hunks.
+If `git` can't split the hunks up the way you want automatically, you can specify as much detail as you want with the `e` (edit) option.

+{% img /images/five-tips/git-add-minus-p.jpg And now our commits are nice and tidy. %}

+See here for more details on `git add -p`: [How can I commit only part of a file in git?](http://stackoverflow.com/questions/1085162/how-can-i-commit-only-part-of-a-file-in-git)

 # vim's CTRL-P / CTRL-N autocomplete feature